lextm/jekyll-theme-chirpy/_posts/2011-1-2-windows-xp-everywhere.md

 permalink: /windows-xp-everywhere-eecd7661cc58
 excerpt_separator: <!--more-->
 ---
 We all know that Windows XP is a great product.
-It is so great that sometimes you don’t know its existence.
+It is so great that sometimes you don't know its existence.
 <!--more-->

 ![img-description](/images/xp-subway-1.jpg)